-- oral and/or written questioning on required knowledge and skills; - testimony from supervisors, colle agues, clients and/or other appropriate persons; - inspection of the final product or outcome; and - portfolio of documentary on-site work evidence - demonstration of practical skill in either real or simulated workplace environment. - Where performance is not directly observed and/or is required to be demonstrated over a period of time and/or in a number of locations, any evidence should be authenticated by colleagues, supervisors, clients or other appropriate persons.
+- observation of processes and procedures; - oral and/or written questioning on required knowledge and skills; - testimony from supervisors, colleagues, clients and/or other appropriate persons; - inspection of the final product or outcome; and - portfolio of documentary on-site work evidence - demonstration of practical skill in either real or simulated workplace environment. - Where performance is not directly observed and/or is required to be demonstrated over a period of time and/or in a number of locations, any evidence should be authenticated by colleagues, supervisors, clients or other appropriate persons.

-Inspect, test and administer medical installations

-This unit of competency sets out the knowledge and skills required to safely perform the inspection and testing of electrical work on all or part of any fixed electrical equipment operated at any voltage installed in a patient area

-Attainment of this unit allows a suitably qualified person to apply for licensing as an electrical inspector subject to any other requirements demanded by the regulatory authority

-The Specialist electives can only be undertaken after a "G" Class Electrical Inspection licence has been issued and validated by ESV or after the "G" Class core and elective units have been successfully completed.

-The skills and knowledge contained in this unit would normally be applied by a licensed electrical inspector testing electrical installations in medical settings.

-- 1. Plan to conduct inspection and testing - 1.1 Relevant OH&S and environmental requirements for a given work area are obtained and clarified - 1.2 Established OH&S requirements and risk control measures and procedures are followed in preparation of the work area - 1.3 Safety hazards that have not previously been identified are documented and risk control measures devised and implemented in consultation with appropriate personnel - 1.4 Inspection and testing requirements are determined from documentation, job sheets or discussions with appropriate personnel - 1.5 Appropriate personnel are consulted to ensure the work is coordinated effectively with others involved at the work site - 1.6 Resources, tools and test equipment needed for the task are obtained in accordance with enterprise procedures and checked for correct operation and safety - 2.
-Conduct compliance inspection and testing - 2.1 OH&S requirements for carrying out the work are followed - 2.2 Equipment not provided with alternative supply e.g. UPS, generator, etc. is identified - 2.3 Equipment/machines/plant are checked as being isolated where necessary in strict accordance with OH&S requirements and industry code of practice - 2.4 The need to test for live is determined in strict accordance with OH&S requirements and conducted within established safety procedures - 2.5 Evidence that electrical equipment complies with safety requirements is sought from manufacturers and/or regulator and sighted, where deemed necessary
+VU21948 Inspect, test and administer medical installations Unit Descriptor This unit of competency sets out the knowledge and skills required to safely perform the inspection and testing of electrical work on all or part of any fixed electrical equipment operated at any voltage installed in a patient area Attainment of this unit allows a suitably qualified person to apply for licensing as an electrical inspector subject to any other requirements demanded by the regulatory authority The Specialist electives can only be undertaken after a "G" Class Electrical Inspection licence has been issued and validated by ESV or after the "G" Class core and elective units have been successfully completed.
+Employability Skills This unit contains Employability Skills Application of the Unit The skills and knowledge contained in this unit would normally be applied by a licensed electrical inspector testing electrical installations in medical settings.
+ELEMENT PERFORMANCE CRITERIA Plan to conduct inspection and testing 1.1 Relevant OH&S and environmental requirements for a given work area are obtained and clarified 1.2 Established OH&S requirements and risk control measures and procedures are followed in preparation of the work area 1.3 Safety hazards that have not previously been identified are documented and risk control measures devised and implemented in consultation with appropriate personnel 1.4 Inspection and testing requirements are determined from documentation, job sheets or discussions with appropriate personnel 1.5 Appropriate personnel are consulted to ensure the work site 1.6 Resources, tools and test equipment needed for the task are obtained in accordance with enterprise procedures and checked for correct operation and safety 2.
+Conduct compliance inspection and testing 2.1 OH&S requirements for carrying out the work are followed 2.2 Equipment not provided with alternative supply e.g. UPS, generator, etc. is identified 2.3 Equipment/machines/plant are checked as being isolated where necessary in strict accordance with OH&S requirements and industry code of practice 2.4 The need to test for live is determined in strict accordance with OH&S requirements and conducted within established safety procedures 2.5 Evidence that electrical equipment complies with safety requirements is sought from manufacturers and/or regulator and sighted, where deemed necessary and protection systems within patient areas as outlined in $\ensuremath{\mathsf{AS/NZS3003}}$